-If you want to ship stuff to the Philippines using a postal service, UPS, DHS or FedEx is probably the most expensive way to do it.
+If you want to ship stuff to the Philippines, using a postal service, UPS, DHL or FedEx is probably the most expensive way to do it.
 Balikbayan box cargo shipping services generally run between $100 and $200 (in US dollars) per box, which is far more inexpensive than the other choices available to you.

 Shipping balikbayan boxes can be an interesting experience in frustration if you don’t know where to go or who to contact.
 Since I receive e-mail messages asking about specific areas in the United States from time to time, the best thing I can do is list the information I have (the list is below).

-Here is my attempt to point you to the cargo services closest to the area where you live in the US (or country other than the Philippines).
+Here is my attempt to point you to the cargo services closest to the area where you live in the United States (or country other than the Philippines).
+[Updated March 23, 2020.]

-If you have any information I can add and the comments area is still open, please post the information as a comment.
+If you have any information I can add and the comments area is still open, please post the information as a comment - please include a link to the website, Google Plus page or Facebook page.
 Otherwise, please use the contact page.

 I received an e-mail message asking me to warn customers: